Remote camping in Kosciuszko National Park

-If you're going camping in Kosciuszko National Park's Main Range, take time to read our important need-to-know information for a safe and enjoyable back country adventure.
+Hiking or skiing on the rooftop of Australia is an unforgettable experience.
+If you're going camping in Kosciuszko National Park's Main Range, read our need-to-know information for a safe and enjoyable back country adventure.

 - Lake Albina, Blue Lake, Club Lake, Lake Cootapatamba, and Hedley Tarn